pythonpune/python-workshop/beginning.md

 ```

 ## Writting a program in file
-* All programs are written with *<filename>.py*
+* All programs are written with `<filename>.py`.
-* Open a file named *first_program.py* and write the following
+* Create a file named `first_program.py` and write the following code.
-  code.
 ```
 #!/usr/bin/env python3

 myname = input("Enter your name: ")
 print('Welcome to Python3 Fun Class %s' % myname)
 ```
-* Make the program executable
+* Make the program executable.
 ```
 $ chomd +x first_program.py
 ```
-* Then run it
+* Then run it.
 ```
 $./first_program.py
 ```
-* On the first line you can #!, what we call it sha-bang.
+* On the first line you can `#!`, what we call it [sha-bang](https://en.wikipedia.org/wiki/Shebang_(Unix).
-  The sha-bang indicates that the Python interpreter should run this code.
+  The `sha-bang` indicates that the Python interpreter should run this code.

-## Decision Making using if,else
+## Decision Making using if, else
-While working on programs, we always encounted with making decisions.
+While working on programs, we always encounter with making decisions.
-Based on condition, we need to perform tasks or do other tasks.
+Based on the condition, we need to perform tasks or do other tasks.
-We can *if* keyword to that.
+We can use `if` keyword to that.
 ```
 if expression:
     do